 One of the most important tenants of all mainstream religions is the looming prospect of Hell!
 As you learned in chapter 5, the historical consensus on the structure of the spiritual world contains at least one lower plane which is dark and unpleasant.
 Whether or not you believe in Satan, fire and brimstone, with little red devils and their pitchforks, Hell would not be a nice place to spend eternity if you had to go there after you died.
 Foundational religions not only acknowledge this, but rely upon evil and fanciful descriptions of the lower planes to enforce the political laws that have accreted around their core of spirituality.

 Let me state at the outset that some modern mediums do not believe in any form of darkness within the spirit realm.
 They believe that when a person dies, he or she is transformed from a person who lived an evil life into a purified spirit who quickly gains heavenly enlightenment and begins a process of self-purification.
-They treat the Hellish parts of the spiritual world as more of an inconvenience than as a serious domain of heaven.
+They treat the Hellish parts of the spiritual world as non-existent or at most, more of an inconvenience than as a serious domain of heaven.
 They envision them as places where spirits go voluntarily because they regret their evil lives.

 It may be that these mediums have had little or no contact with spirits who occupy these planes, or that to condemn any soul to the “outer darkness”, even for a finite time would infer prolonged punishment for bad behaviors that they excuse or overlook in others for personal reasons.
 Being judgmental has become a modern sin.
 Many people today, in an effort to be non-judgmental in a “politically correct” world, find it easier to ban the dark spheres themselves than it is to believe in punishment for those who may, in fact, need serious rehab to make them understand their own evil lives.